ifurusato/i2c-target-motor-controller/README.rst

 The rest are essentially support files, which could be refactored out of the project if you didn't want YAML configuration, logging, etc.

+Performance
+***********

+Test performance using a Pi Zero 2 W and a 168MHz WeAct STM32F405 has typically been around 1-2ms for a round trip (send payload, receive payload), with the I2C bus frequency set at 400KHz.

+A higher performance Raspberry Pi with a 1MHz I2C bus frequency and a faster microcontroller would provide even higher performance.
+The STM32 used previously with the Brushless Motor Controller was a 550MHz WeAct STM32H723, and this will be used for the final implementation.

+Conceivably any device capable of serving as I2C master and any microcontroller supported by I2CTarget could be used.

 Requirements